minquanxu/kafkaFileProducer/README.md

 uber-kafka-file-producer-0.0.1-SNAPSHOT.jar will be generated in target dir

 **windows**
-You can build it using eclipse or other IDE, export jar
+<br>You can build it using eclipse or other IDE, export jar

 <h2>Run</h2>
 copy config.properties, log4j.properties and uber-kafka-file-producer-0.0.1-SNAPSHOT.jar in the same dir<br>